What is ISST?

 ISST Internationally

-America, Brazil, Canada, China, Britain/Ireland, Germany, Hong Kong, Israel, Italy, Japan, Latvia, Netherlands, South Korea, Switzerland and Taiwan have national societies affiliated with ISST.
+America, Brazil, Canada, China, Britain/Ireland, Germany, Hong Kong, Israel, Italy, Japan, Latvia, Netherlands, South Africa, South Korea, Switzerland and Taiwan have national societies affiliated with ISST.

 There are also individual ISST Members in the following countries:

-Australia, Belgium, Denmark, France, Indonesia, New Zealand, Poland, Romania, Russia, Singapore, South Africa and Uruguay.
+Belgium, Denmark, France, Indonesia, Poland, Romania, Russia, Singapore and Uruguay.

 ISST History